A sleep aid is a form of medication used to help people overcome occasional bouts of insomnia.

 A: As we just mentioned psychological dependence is always a possibility.
 Which is why sleep aids should be used sparingly.
 Beyond that, you should avoid taking more than the recommended amount so that it doesn’t interfere with your waking activities.
 And people over 65 should use them with caution to prevent the possibility of nighttime falls.

 Q: Why do we need sleep?

 As we have seen, being able to get a good night’s sleep can pay enormous short and long term health dividends.
-While simply putting up with insomnia is bound to cause a cascade of problems that could haunt a person their entire life.
+While merely putting up with insomnia is bound to cause a cascade of problems that could haunt a person their entire life.